Animal and Veterinary Science Courses

 Prereq: AVS 109

 Anatomy and physiology of pregnant and nonpregnant reproductive systems; artificial insemination; male reproduction; pregnancy detection in domestic livestock.
 Two 2-hr lec-labs a wk.
 Enrollment limited to 20 students.
 Preregistration required; consult dept administrator.
 Recommendexd Preparation: AVS 222.
+This is a cooperative course available to WSU degree-seeking students.

 AVS 222 Animal Reproduction and Breeding (3 cr)